hashicorp/copywrite/README.md

 Additional Commands:
-  completion  Generate the autocompletion script for the specified shell debug       Prints env-specific debug information about copywrite help        Help about any command report      Performs a variety of reporting tasks
+  completion  Generate the autocompletion script for the specified shell debug       Prints env-specific debug information about copywrite dispatch    Dispatches audit jobs for a list of repos help        Help about any command report      Performs a variety of reporting tasks